doujones83/FullStackAWSEcommerce/README.md

 npm i --save next react react-dom <--- I had installed Next.js and ReactDom router into this application.

 May 31st 2021 -->> Added some features that would enhance API Calls from Backend to Frontend.
 Like npm nprogress.

+*
+About how to remove node_modules git rm -r --cached node_modules git commit -m 'Remove the now ignored directory node_modules' git push origin master
+Then check your repository.
+*